creativeprojects/go-selfupdate/README.md

 ### Hash or Signature Validation

 go-selfupdate supports hash or signature validation of the downloaded files.
 It comes with support for sha256 hashes or ECDSA signatures.
-In addition to internal functions the user can implement the `Validator` interface for own validation mechanisms.
+If you need something different, you can implement the `Validator` interface with your own validation mechanism:

 ```go
 // Validator represents an interface which enables additional validation of releases.